 Dogs encourage physical activity

-Exercise relieves stress, reduces blood pressure, boosts energy, improves moods and helps people feel more confident and satisfied with life.
+Exercise relieves stress, reduces blood pressure, boosts energy, improves moods, and helps people feel more confident and satisfied with life.
 Unfortunately, most people don’t get nearly enough, and dog owners are the exception.
 According to Reuters, dog owners are more likely to get regular exercise than people without dogs.
 While most of that exercise is in the form of walks, dog owners can increase the benefits by branching out into new types of activities.

-Engaging in higher-intensity workouts with your dog helps combat obesity, a common health issue among people with a serious mental illness.
+Engaging in higher-intensity workouts with your dog helps combat obesity, a common health issue among people with a severe mental illness.
 By taking the walks to more natural settings such as hiking trails, dog owners get the added mental health benefit that spending time in nature provides.

 Dogs encourage socializing

 Making friends can be hard when you live with mental illness.
 But owning a dog makes it a little bit easier.
 Walking the dog and visiting dog parks provide opportunities to meet other dog-owning neighbors.
 Research also suggests that the presence of a pet dog makes strangers more likely to initiate a conversation.